wagtail/wagtail-ai/README.md

 Right now, it can:

+* Give you suggestions for titles and meta descriptions based on your page content
+* Suggest titles and descriptions for your images
+* Generate relevant alt text for your images based on both the image and surrounding page content
+* Provide qualitative feedback on your content with actionable improvement suggestions
+* Suggest related pages based on semantic similarity using vector embeddings
+* Work with multiple LLM providers including local models, OpenAI, Mistral, Claude and many others
+* Let you add your own custom prompts
+* Correct your spelling/grammar
 * Finish what you've started - write some text and tell Wagtail AI to finish it off for you
-* Correct your spelling/grammar
-* Let you add your own custom prompts
-* Automatically generate alt-tags for your uploaded images
-* Work with multiple LLM providers including local models, OpenAI, Mistral, Claude and many others

 ## Demos